The Commons at Mythava

 physical.

 The digital relationship and the physical one are designed to feed each other.
+Members who share a Revel are a different kind of connected than members who have only exchanged posts.

 The Revel Arc